 The operating parameters of each detector channel are established by switch settings on two front panel mounted DIP switch modules and a PC board mounted DIP switch module.
 Operating parameters that can be selected by means of the front panel DIP switches are: Channel Disable, Loop Frequency, Fail-Safe / Fail-Secure Operation, Presence / Pulse Mode, and Sensitivity.
 Operating parameters that can be selected via the PC board mounted DIP switches are: Test Mode and 100 Millisecond Minimum Output.
 The loop frequency switches are directly connected to the tuning capacitors in the loop oscillator circuits.
 The settings of the remaining switches are strobed into the microprocessor.
 The microprocessor provides a separate output line for each channel.
 Each output line drives an optically isolated transistor.
 Solid state output devices provide faster turn ON and turn OFF times thus giving more accurate information when the detector is used in speed and/or occupancy applications.
-Other output signals are connected to two, dual color (green / red), front panel mounted Detect / Fail LEDs.
+Other output signals are connected to two, front panel mounted Detect / Fail LEDs.
 Each LED corresponds to an individual detector channel.
 The Detect / Fail LEDs are normally extinguished when there are no detect outputs, the loops are in tolerance, and there have been no previous failure conditions.
-A Detect / Fail LED will be steady ON (green) when a current detect output state exists.
+A Detect / Fail LED will be steady ON (red) when a current detect output state exists.
 A Detect / Fail LED will be steady ON (red) when a current open loop failure or an inductance change condition of more than +25% exists.
-A Detect / Fail LED will flash at a one Hz rate (red) when a current shorted loop failure or an inductance change condition of more than -25% exists.
+A Detect / Fail LED will flash (red) at a rate of three 50 millisecond flashes followed by a single 700 millisecond flash when a current open loop or shorted loop failure or an inductance change condition of more than ±25% exists.
 When a Detect / Fail LED flashes at a rate of three 50 millisecond flashes per second (red), it is an indication that the loop is currently in tolerance, but the detector channel has previously experienced an out of tolerance condition.
-If a current detect output state exists and a detector channel has previously experienced an out of tolerance condition, the corresponding Detect / Fail LED will flash at a rate of three 50 millisecond flashes per second (red) followed by a single 750 millisecond flash (green).
-Either of these prior failure Detect / Fail LED flashing conditions will be reset whenever an external reset occurs on Pin C, the channel is reset, or power is interrupted.
+This prior failure Detect / Fail LED flashing condition will be reset whenever an external reset occurs on Pin C, the channel is reset, or power is interrupted.